naurahhanaf/learn-project/README.md

 # Data Analytics and Data Science Course Projects by Naurahhana Firdaustsabita

-Welcome to my Data Analytics and Data Science course project repository.
-This repository showcases projects I've worked on, applying various data analysis techniques and tools like Python and R. Each project includes a brief description, data sources, and links to the analysis or dashboards.
+Welcome to my Data Analytics and Data Science learning project repository.
+This repository showcases learning projects I've worked on, applying various data analysis techniques and tools like Python and R. Each project includes a brief description, data sources, and links to the analysis or dashboards.
 Feel free to explore my projects and get in touch if you have any questions or feedback!

 ## Projects